nethrowaway/hubsolvTest/README.md

 ## Possible improvements

 * Pagination of results
+* Allow filtering by any field - e.g. by isbn
 * Convert the output to follow the [JSON API Specification](https://jsonapi.org)
 * Use the Repository Design Pattern for database interaction
-* A DELETE endpoint
+* Add a DELETE endpoint
-* An Authors endpoint, to list out all authors, number of books in stock, etc.
+* Add an authors endpoint, to list out all authors, number of books in stock and other useful stats